guaychou/corona-prometheus-exporter/README.md

 $ ./corona-exporter --country=indonesia
 ```

-Default listen address in this exporter is 0.0.0.0:10198 if you want to change use listen.port flag
+Default listen address in this exporter is 0.0.0.0:10198 if you want to change use _listen.address_ flag

 ```cassandraql
 $ ./corona-exporter --country=indonesia --listen.address="127.0.0.1:8081"